Scientific Publications guarantees:

 Polish journals in the Scopus database

-Scopus and Web of Science journal list
+List of Scopus and Web of Science journals

 Scopus or Web of Science?